DroidsOnRoids/objc-style-guide/README.md

 # DroidsOnRoids Objective-C Style Guide

 This style guide outlines the coding conventions of the iOS teams at Droids On Roids.
-We welcome your feedback in

 ## Introduction